Louce/dataset-cleaner/README.md

 ## 🌐 Live Demo

-Try the CSV Dataset Cleaner without installation: [Live Demo](https://csv-dataset-cleaner-6s8m2uemcdhrxrghybne4k.streamlit.app/)
+Try the Dataset Cleaner without installation: [Live Demo](https://csv-dataset-cleaner-6s8m2uemcdhrxrghybne4k.streamlit.app/)

 ## 📊 Usage Workflow

-1. **Upload** your CSV file with optional import settings
+1. **Upload** your CSV or Excel file with format-specific import settings
 2. **Analyze** your dataset with automated profiling
 3. **Fix Missing Values** with intelligent strategies
 4. **Handle Outliers** with precision
 5. **Check Data Consistency** to identify logical errors
 6. **Review Changes** with interactive visualizations
-7. **Export** your cleaned dataset
+7. **Export** your cleaned dataset in your preferred format

 ## 🚀 Deploy Your Own